ipikuka/next-mdx-remote-client/README.md

   onError?: React.ComponentType<{ error: Error }>
 };
 ```

+The option `disableParentContext` is a feature of `@mdx-js/mdx`.
+If it is `false`, the mdx components provided by parent `MDXProvider`s are going to be disregarded.

 > [!TIP]
 > If you need to get the **exports** from MDX --> use **`hydrate`**\